d3v1l1989/Followarr/README.md

   - View all your followed shows
   - Clean, organized display

+- 📅 `/calendar`
+  - View upcoming episodes for your followed shows
+  - Organized by month and date
+  - Summary of total episodes
+  - Next episode information
+  - Statistics about your followed shows

 ### Notifications
 Receive detailed Discord DMs when new episodes are available:
 - 🆕 Show title and episode info